PanithanS/Defect-Prediction-in-Semiconductor-Lithography/README.md

 ![image](https://github.com/PanithanS/Defect-Prediction-in-Semiconductor-Lithography/assets/83627892/2cd32c31-cbe4-467e-b74b-80cc5b0230e0)

 - Wafer manufacturing
+- Wafer oxidation
-- Oxidation process
+- Deposition
 - Lithography
-- Etching process
+- Etching
-- Deposition process
 - Ion implantation

 Chips are made using lithography, which involves creating intricate patterns on a silicon wafer using masks.
 This process is essential for manufacturing microchips used in various electronic devices.
 Lithography uses light to transfer these patterns onto the wafer through masks, allowing for the precise creation of transistors and interconnections that make up the integrated circuit.
 This precise and sophisticated patterning is crucial to make the chip function correctly.